KankakeeCommunityCollege/recover-newsroom/_posts/2021-10-07-transfer-week-oct--18-22.md

 ---
 ![](/uploads/2021/transfer-week2021-250x292.jpg){: .float-image-right width="250" height="292"}KCC is celebrating National Transfer Student Week Oct.
 18-22, 2021.&nbsp;

 National Transfer Student Week celebrates transfer students and the professionals who support them on their journeys.
-There are daily activities and things going on all week.&nbsp;
+There are [daily activities](/national-transfer-week-calendar-21.pdf){: target="_blank" rel="noopener"}&nbsp;and things going on all week.

 **All week**